 - No. Here, if you're worried about getting mocked by somebody, let me save you the trouble and mock you right now, for asking such a dumb question!

 Look.
 In the game of life, you have to play with the cards you're dealt.
 Some people are dealt aces and kings - other people get dealt less lucky cards.
 The secret of the game of life is to play the best game you can with the cards you have.
 It's up to you to do the most with the education you can manage to get.
 A four-year brick-and-mortar education is best, but that isn't in the cards for everyone.
 It says good things about you if you manage to build a spectacular portfolio with a less-than-Ivy-League education.
 Don't worry about appearances; focus on substance.
-There are good online degree programs for those who cannot manage a brick-and-mortar degree.
 Wherever you study, you have to apply yourself to your education, do your utmost to learn the material and build a strong portfolio.
 It's all up to you, baby.
 Nobody cares where you got your learning.
 You should get the best education you can, I'm not saying it doesn't matter - but then you have to use your education well, to play the game as best you can.

-For further reading about this question, see my November 2005 and September 2007 columns ("The Games Game"), on the IGDA.org website.
+For further reading about this question, see my September 2007 column (scroll down after clicking that link).

 6. So if I want to be a game designer, I should get a Game Design degree - that's what you said in point #1 above, right? - That isn't precisely what I said, no. In fact, in article 3 I outlined some specific classes you should take, to prepare for a career in game design - but without ever specifying what degree you should get.
 Hopefully, you have some other skill going for you besides a general creativity, and an ability to communicate in writing.
 Because most game companies don't hire novices to fill "game designer" openings, a "game design" degree might or might not get you your foot in the door.
 You should also have other skills or abilities that are useful to game companies - like programming or art or management or marketing or customer relations.
 You should certainly always use your best writing habits (good spelling, proper punctuation, correct capitalization) whenever communicating with anyone in the business world.
 You might get a start in Q.A. or Customer Support, or in Marketing or Production.
 I recently got an email from a guy who'd gotten a degree in programming.
 Very soon after getting a job as a programmer, his special talents as a game designer were recognized, and he was offered a promotion to game designer.
 That kind of stuff happens!
 But you have to get your foot in the door.
 And a "game design" degree might not be the sole key.